BriteSnow/cloud-starter/README.md

 ## Approach

-- **Kubernetes**: Kubernetes is a transformative technology for building cloud application and this architecture adopt a Kubernetes development centric approach which allows to maximize normalization between all of the runtime environments, such as development, test, stages, and production.
+- **Kubernetes end-to-end approach**: Kubernetes is a transformative technology for building cloud application and this architecture adopt a **Kubernetes development centric approac**h which allows to maximize normalization between all of the runtime environments, such as development, test, stages, and production.

-- **Node.js / TypeScript**: Between Google dedication to make V8 tue best in class javascript runtime for backend services, the ecosystem maturity (i.e., libaries volume and quality), and TypeScript/VSCode high productivity values, the Node.js/Typescript has graduated to be a high productivity and performance environment for building robust and scalable backend services.
-Consequently, to avoid uncessary environment proliferation, with all of the complexity that comes with it, **Node.js with TypeScript** is the **main language** of choice for most if not all backend and frontend services.
+- **Node.js / TypeScript as the main runtime/language**: Between Google dedication to make V8 the best in class javascript runtime for backend services, Node.js/npm ecosystem maturity (i.e., libaries volume and quality), and TypeScript/VSCode high productivity, the Node.js/Typescript has graduated to become one the highest backend and frontend development environment for building robust and scalable backend services.
+Consequently, to avoid uncessary technology/languages/framework proliferation, with all of the complexity and social engineering challenge that comes with it, **Node.js with TypeScript** is the **main language** of choice for most if not all backend and frontend services.
-    > Note: **[Rust](https://rust-lang.org/)** will be used for micro-services that are better implemented in a GC less runtime, and **Python** for the **Deep Learning** scripting language.
+    > Note: **[Rust](https://rust-lang.org/)** will be used for micro-services that are better implemented in a GC less runtime (i.e. when Zero-Cost abstraction is necessary), and **Python** for the **Deep Learning** scripting language.

-- **Event-based architecture**: Thanks to Kubernetes and docker, multi-service architectures (e.g., microservice architecture) have never been as simple, and this allows to start a new project with highly scalable architecture from the get-go, and that it with a message bus (.e.g., redis power in this case).
-While message base architecture is not designed to replace SOA architecture entirely, it does make the system much more reliable and extensible by offloading the "main-to-many" service internal dependencies.
+- **Event-based architecture from the start**: Thanks to Kubernetes and docker, multi-service architectures have never been as friction less to develop, test, and deploy, allowing new project to adopt with highly scalable message based architecture from the start.
+This architeture recommends the use of Redis for the pub/sub/bus capabilities, as it is a proven, robust, and high-performing infrastructure service that is completely portable between local dev, test, stage, and production.

 See [Architecture](doc/arch.md) for more information on the architecture and technology stack.